AnirudhGovil/DSA-project-group-44/README.md

 ### use
 <br>

-The ```use()``` function saves the argument file’s absolute path address and indicates its name in brackets at the end of the Group44Shell prompt.
+The ```usefolder(char **args)``` function saves the argument file’s absolute path address and indicates its name in brackets at the end of the Group44Shell prompt.
 If any command is passed without its argument, it defaults to our saved file’s absolute path address.
+It is called by ```use```.

 <br>